MicrosoftDocs/win32/desktop-src/MDMAppProv/mdm-application.md

 ---
 title: MDM\_Application class
-description: Retrieves information about an application on a device that is registered with the Mobile Device Management (MDM) service. ms.assetid: '57f6f5a7-9112-4ccf-9553-3155a139807c'
+description: Retrieves information about an application on a device that is registered with the Mobile Device Management (MDM) service. ms.assetid: 57f6f5a7-9112-4ccf-9553-3155a139807c
+keywords:
-keywords: ["MDM_Application class MDM App Management", "MDM_Application class MDM App Management , described"]
+- MDM_Application class MDM App Management
+- MDM_Application class MDM App Management , described
 topic_type:
 - apiref
 api_name: